syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/PDF-to-image/NET/Converting-PDF-pages-into-Images-in-WPF.md

 ---
 title: Converting PDF pages into images in WPF| Syncfusion
-description: Learn about Converting PDF pages into images in WPF using Syncfusion PdfToImageConverter.
+description: Learn about Converting PDF pages into images in WPF with easy steps using Syncfusion PdfToImageConverter library.
 platform: document-processing
 control: PDF to image
 documentation: UG